derbroti/VOXEL/README.md

 ## Run the system

-To run the system, first start the server, optionally a traffic shaper (not included in this repository), and then the client.
+To run the system, first start the server, optionally a traffic shaper, and then the client.

-The bandwidth traces used in the experiments are included in the `bandwidth-traces` folder, but we provide no traffic shaper script here.
+The bandwidth traces used in the experiments are included in the `bandwidth-traces` folder.
 The trace files contain two columns, the first corresponds to the time in seconds since the start of the trace, the second to the number of bytes transferred during the last second.
-In other words, each line corresponds to a bytes per second value.
+In other words, each line corresponds to a bytes-per-second value.

 The default port used by the system is `6121` and can be modified by changing the `PORT` variables in the run scripts.